robinsving/pf2e-item-revitalizer/README.md

 ### Ignored Item properties (client)
 Listing a property here will allow you to ignore certain properties, like "rules" or "icon-link".
 This will mean faster runs, and no [Automatic Item updates](#automatic-item-updates) for that property.

-### Allow updating Item version from Compendium
-Enables [Automatic Item updates](#automatic-item-updates).
-Off by default, as there is a slight risk that the Item (and in some cases Actor) will have issues.

 ## Compatibility
 This module is designed for use with the PF2e system in Foundry VTT.
 It is not compatible with other game systems on Foundry VTT

 ## Limitations
 This module is a use-at-own-risk, as updates of Items may have unforseen consequences.
-There is of course a Setting to toggle the update, so that you can use this module with the listing-parts only.
+There is of course a Setting to toggle the backup-solution, so that you can use this module with the Refresh-parts only.

 It should also be noted here that the changes may contain false positives, as well as a lack of true positives.
 The reason for this is that it works on a subset of the real Items' properties, as many of the properties are modified when the Item is added to the Actor.